DeltaF1/3ds-ipc-tools/Readme.md

 const COMMAND: u16 = 0x001E;
 ```

-ii.
 From the above header we know that the next 3 words are "normal" params which means they are passed directly to the destination process without modification.

 |Index Word |Description|
 |:----|:----|